OptiVorbis/OptiVorbis/README.md

                         The default value is true, which means that not finding any Vorbis stream will be considered an error.
                         This usually is the most desirable behavior.
+                        - verify_ogg_page_checksums=BOOLEAN
+                        Sets whether the CRC checksum value embedded in Ogg pages will be verified to match their data.
+This is usually a good thing to do, as most of the time a CRC mismatch signals an Ogg Vorbis stream that was corrupted in transit or improperly modified and is thus likely to be broken beyond repair.
+However, for repairing Ogg Vorbis streams that are otherwise mostly okay, fuzzing, or for advanced data recovery use cases, it can be a good idea to let OptiVorbis ignore such errors and recompute such checksums.
+The default value is true.
 ```

 # 📊 Testing and results